bitfireAT/davx5-manual/managed_davx5.rst

      </service>
    </service-group>

-In this case, Managed DAVx⁵ would try to download the configuration file from :code:`https://internal.example.com/public/davdroid-config.json`.
+In this case, Managed DAVx⁵ would try to download the configuration file from ``https://internal.example.com/public/davdroid-config.json``.

 Local configuration file
 ========================

-Managed DAVx⁵ watches the device for a file named :code:`davdroid-config.json` in the app-private directory (package identifier: :code:`com.davdroid.managed`) on the external storage, for instance :code:`/storage/emulated/0/Android/data/com.davdroid.managed/files/davdroid-config.json`.
+Managed DAVx⁵ watches the device for a file named ``davdroid-config.json`` in the app-private directory (package identifier: ``com.davdroid.managed``) on the external storage, for instance ``/storage/emulated/0/Android/data/com.davdroid.managed/files/davdroid-config.json``.

-If no other configuration method is active, you can put a configuration file to this location (using a regular file manager app or :code:`adb`).
+If no other configuration method is active, you can put a configuration file to this location (using a regular file manager app or ``adb``).
 Changes in this file will be applied immediately.

 This method is only recommended for debugging/testing purposes, for instance if you want to test the configuration file without the influence of potential networking problems.